Do stable timetables improve psychology students’ experience?

 • Surfaces timetable-related comments and sentiment over time, from provider to programme, with drill-downs for psychology.

-• Tracks proof of progress with simple operational metrics and representative comments that show where stability and communication practices are working.
+• Tracks progress with simple operational metrics and representative comments, so teams can see whether stability and communication changes are working.

 Request a walkthrough